ilg-physics-ucsb/physics6-manual/6CL/ReflectionAndRefraction/RandR.md

 What is the index of refraction for the material "Mystery B".
 Show your work.
 :::

-4. Repeat steps 1 through 3 above but make the bottom material "Mystery A"
+4. Now make the top material "Mystery A" and move your laser to a new angle.

 :::Question
-What is the index of refraction for the material "Mystery B".
+What is the index of refraction for the material "Mystery A".
 Show your work.
 :::

 :::Question